 2. Seasonal items

-Similarly, a high kitchen cabinet can be a great place to store seasonal items that you don’t need to reach for regularly, or that might be a little more special to you.
-Mary Jo suggested putting, 'any breakable holiday decor that fits in the space in high kitchen cabinets.
-Vases that are only used during the holidays are also perfect up top.'
+A high kitchen cabinet is also a great place to store seasonal items that you don’t need to reach for regularly or might hold sentimental value.
+Mary Jo suggests putting 'breakable holiday decor in high kitchen cabinets, along with vases that are only used during the holidays.'

 And it needn’t be only Christmas or Thanksgiving items that you stash in higher-up kitchen cabinets.
-Meredith Goforth, professional organizer and founder of House of Prim, said, 'I like to fill them with occasional items like birthday celebration supplies, seasonal entertainment items, and things like tablecloths, napkins and napkin rings, and more.'
-Consider the items you generally need on a yearly basis, rather than daily or even weekly for this storage tip.
+Meredith Goforth, professional organizer and founder of House of Prim, says: 'I like to fill these spaces with occasional items like birthday celebration supplies, seasonal entertainment items, and things like tablecloths, napkins and napkin rings, and more.'
+Consider the items you generally need on a yearly basis rather than daily or even weekly.

 These two wide plastic bins suit almost any space and help to group items together neatly.